 One could say that optimal health is all about the skin, both on the outside and the inside.
-New research is telling us that the skin is also the home of trillions of microbes that support optimal health.
+The skin is home to trillions of microbes that support optimal health.
 Understanding how to nurture those good bugs is the key to healthy inner skin, a healthy immune system, and healthy aging.

 80% of our immunity is in the digestive tract, where the intestinal lacteals meet the gut-associated lymphatic tissue (GALT).
 I often refer to this point of connection as the “inner skin of the gut.”
 That means that keeping the digestion a well-oiled machine is the golden key.
 But how do we begin?

-Fresh green sprouts and microgreens are loaded with chlorophyll, which helps fertilize the good bacteria of the intestinal tract and villi, functioning as nature’s pro-biotic.
-At the end of spring, the berries and cherries are loaded with lymphatic cleansing agents that support antioxidant activity.
+Fresh green sprouts and microgreens contain chlorophyll which helps fertilize the good bacteria in the intestinal tract, functioning as nature’s pro-biotic.
+At the end of spring, we are treated with berries and cherries which are loaded with lymph-cleansing agents that support antioxidant activity.

-While nature offers a cornucopia of foods with its spring and summer harvest to support gut health and boost immunity, according to Ayurveda there is one herb that is harvested each spring and summer that folks depended on to create the intestinal environment for great digestion and healthy immunity.
+While nature offers a cornucopia of foods with its spring and summer harvest to support gut health and boost immunity, according to Ayurveda, there is one herb that is harvested each spring and summer that creates the perfect intestinal environment for superb digestion and strong immunity.

 Neem: The Village Pharmacy

 Neem is Ayurveda’s classic herb for the health of the body’s inner and outer skin.
-(7) It naturally balances the microbiome of the intestines by supporting the growth of beneficial bacteria.
+(1) It naturally balances the microbiome of the intestines by supporting the growth of beneficial bacteria.
 The health of the microbes in the intestines depends on the health of the inner skin and the intestinal lymph drainage.
-With over 140 chemical compounds, neem supports the health and function of the microbiology, intestinal skin and the function of the lymph flow that drains the intestinal tract.
-(7-9)
+With over 140 chemical compounds, neem supports the health and function of the microbiome, intestinal skin and the lymph flow that drains the intestinal tract.
+(1-3)

-In India, Neem was commonly called “the village pharmacy” because it has so many health benefits.
+In India, neem was commonly called “the village pharmacy” because of its widespread benefits.
 According to Ayurvedic myth, the healing properties of this plant were engendered when it was graced with a drop of nectar (amrita) from the cup of immortality.
-Because of its bitter property, Neem is indicated as having a calming and cooling effect on heat or redness as it shows up on the skin, as well as in the lining of the digestive tract.
+Because of its bitter property, Neem has a calming and cooling effect on heat or redness as it shows up on the skin, as well as in the lining of the digestive tract.

-Each spring, in March and April, it was traditional to harvest and eat the leaves of the neem tree to support overall health, well-being, and immunity.
-It was also said that eating the leaves in the months just before spring (January and February) would jump start immunity and that the benefits would last a full year.
+Each spring, it was traditional to harvest and eat the leaves of the neem tree to support overall health, well-being, and immunity.
+It was also said that eating the leaves in the months just before spring would jump-start immunity, and that the benefits would last a full year!

-By creating a healthy intestinal environment each spring and summer, neem allows for the healthy proliferation of the good microbes of the gut.
-The more we establish a healthy microbial environment in the spring and summer the better the gut can perform as your first defense against undesirable bugs and toxins that commonly move through the gut.
+By creating a healthy intestinal environment each spring and summer, neem allows for the proliferation of beneficial gut flora.
+The more we establish a healthy microbial environment in the spring and summer, the better the gut can perform as your first defense against undesirable bugs and toxins that commonly move through the gut.

-For its skin-balancing, purifying, and enriching benefits, Neem has been dubbed “Queen of the Skin” in Ayurveda.
+For its skin-balancing, purifying, and enriching benefits, neem has been dubbed “Queen of the Skin” in Ayurveda.
 In addition, its high chlorophyll content makes it useful to neutralize odors in the case of foul-smelling sweat or halitosis.
-For this property, Neem is often used in Ayurvedic toothpastes, and the young twigs themselves have been known to be used in place of toothbrushes.
+For this property, neem is often used in Ayurvedic toothpastes and powders, and the young twigs themselves have been known to be used in place of toothbrushes.

 Ayurvedic Herbal Makeup